khrt/graphql-perl/README.md

 # ACKNOWLEDGEMENTS

-Actually mostly a port of a [reference GraphQL implementation](https://github.com/graphql/graphql-js) written in JavaScript.
+Actually a port of a [reference GraphQL implementation](https://github.com/graphql/graphql-js).

 # AUTHOR